 One of the most basic of structural elements, staircases have in some shape or form carried people vertically from Point A to Point B since at least Neolithic times.
 John Templer, in his seminal two-volume study, The Staircase, views the subject from all angles as an “art object, structural idea, manifestation of pomp and manners, behavioral setting, controller of our gait, political icon, legal prescription, and poetic fancy.”
-We invite you to do the same as you look through our curated gallery of staircase design ideas, keeping in mind that the context of the structure is just as important as the staircase itself.
+We invite you to do the same as you look through our curated gallery of staircase design ideas.

 1. Bifurcated Staircase Divides and Conquers Space

 This bifurcated staircase serves as the divider of a home’s great room and provides left and right options for accessing the second floor.
 An imperial staircase is another name for this design, which splits flights into two sections after a landing platform.
 Historically, bifurcated or imperial staircases can be traced back to the 16th century and Spanish King Philip II’s El Escorial royal residence, the largest building constructed during the Renaissance.
 Designed by architect Juan Bautista de Toledo, books have been written about the architectural impact of El Escorial’s monumental interior staircase.
 Anyone who installs a bifurcated staircase should be looking for the same kind of reaction.
 Functionally, it’s a people mover, and aesthetically, it gets maximum points for the wow factor.

 Three-quarter turn staircase, with two landings, features hardwood steps and platform with chrome and glass used for the railing.
 This design is usually seen in spaces with above-average ceiling height dimensions,

 3. Elegant Curved Staircase Fans Out into Foyer